IBM/z_ansible_collections_samples/README.md

 ## Playbooks

-Playbooks are organized by topics that align to tasks and use cases that are commonly performed and in need of automation.
+Playbooks are organized by topics that align to tasks and use cases that are often repeated and in need of automation.

 ### Z Topics
 * [Z Systems Administration](z_systems_administration)